-If you are an old hand at the RV game and an active “weekender” you already own and use the RV that is right for you.
-If you new to the society of RV enthusiasts or have been away from it for a few years as we were here are a few items that may be of help.
+If you are an old hand at the RV game and an active “weekender” you already own and use your RV that is right for you.
+If you're new to the society of RV enthusiasts or have been away from it for a few years as we were here are a few items that may be of help.

 RV familiarization.
 Know your RV.
 Make a few shake down cruises and over-nighters before you begin the long haul.
 You should:

 - Be comfortable in driving, parking, turning and backing your rig.
 We came across many “newbies” that had little familiarity with the handling and parking characteristics of their RV.
 The results were often a bit embarrassing and a couple of times damaging.
 One couple blocked the camp road for a half hour trying to back into a nearly straight in parking location.

 - Know and maintain your RV’s systems.
 The RV is the ultimate combination of your house and your car.
 While sharing many similarities they are more complicated and do operate differently.
 Pay close attention to gas appliances (heating, cooking, refrigeration and hot water heater).
 Poor maintenance at the minimum can cause a furnace to fail when you need it most.
 The extreme of poor maintenance can be fatal.